 Even HTTPS can be compromised if poorly implemented:

-1. Choose a Certificate Authority (CA): Let’s Encrypt (free), GlobalSign, Sectigo, etc.
+1. Choose a Certificate Authority (CA) – Let’s Encrypt (free), GlobalSign, Sectigo, etc. There are many CA organization websites.
+My recommendation is Let’s Encrypt because it’s free and easy to integrate.

 2. Web Application Firewall (WAF)

-A Web Application Firewall (WAF) acts as a protective shield between your website and the internet.
-It monitors, filters, and blocks malicious HTTP/S traffic before it reaches your server — defending against common threats like SQL injection, cross-site scripting (XSS), and denial-of-service (DoS) attacks.
+A Web Application Firewall (WAF) serves as a layer of protection between your website and the internet.
+It monitors, filters, and blocks harmful HTTP/S traffic before it reaches your server, helping defend against threats such as SQL injection, cross‑site scripting (XSS), and denial‑of‑service (DoS) attacks.

 How a WAF Works

-– Traffic Inspection: Analyzes headers, query strings, request bodies, and cookies
+- Traffic Inspection – Examines headers, query strings, request bodies, and cookies

-– Behavioral Analysis: Flags anomalies and zero-day threats (positive security model)
+- Behavioral Analysis – Flags abnormal behavior and zero‑day threats (positive security model)

-– Real-Time Blocking: Stops malicious requests before they reach your app
+- Real‑Time Blocking – Stops malicious requests before they reach your application

-– Data Protection: Masks sensitive output and prevents leakage
+- Data Protection – Masks sensitive data in responses and prevents leakage

 What WAFs Protect Against